 “Elle est tombée dans les pommes“

-What French Apples are Best for Cooking?
+What French Apples are Best for Cooking or Baking?

 - Golden – best for most cooking and patisserie, especially as keeps its shape after baking.
 Not acidic, crunchy, naturally sweet but lacking in flavour.
 Great for apple tarts, pies, crumbles, tarte tatin.
 Pommes flambées: roast at 220°C in a little butter and sugar then flambé in Calvados;

 - Opal – a cross between Golden Delicious and Topaz, good for apple tarts etc – just like for Golden;

 - Granny – like Golden, but acidic and not sweet.
 Perfect for most cooking and patisserie (also great mixed with Golden).
 Great for apple tarts, pies, crumbles, baked apples and for adding to savoury dishes;

 - Reine de Reinette & Canada – Acidic, not too sweet; best for making, tarts, Tarte Tatin, pies & baked apples;